 Preheat the oven to 300 degrees.
 Cut an 9 inch square sheet of Parchment Paper and place on a baking tray.
 Combine the Egg Whites, Sugar, Vinegar and Hot Water in a large mixing bowl and mix with an Electric Mixer on high speed for 5 - 7 minutes, until soft peaks form.

 Spoon the Egg White Mixture onto the Parchment Paper to make an 8 inch circle.
-Place baking sheet in the center of the oven and fake for 45 minutes or until lightly golden brown.
+Place baking sheet in the center of the oven and bake for 45 minutes or until lightly golden brown.
 Then lower the heat to 250 degrees for an additional 15 minutes.
 Turn off the oven and let sit for an additional 15 minutes with the door open.
 Remove from the oven and let cool completely.
 Remove to a serving dish and carefully remove the parchment.
 The Meringue is now ready for topping.
 This can be made up to one day ahead if stored covered.

 Five Element Analysis